Onixs50/fix-stationd-errors/README.md

   "can not get junctionDetails.json data"
   "JsonRPC should not be empty at config file"
   "Error in getting address"
+  "Failed to load conf info"
+  "error unmarshalling config"
+  "Error in initiating sequencer nodes due to the above error" "Failed to Transact Verify pod"
 )
 restart_delay=120
 config_file="$HOME/.tracks/config/sequencer.toml"